 Get the BIG picture!

 The Optomap® is now a staple scan as part of our comprehensive eye examination.
-An Optomap® using Optos® Daytona Plus literally gives you a 200° field of view of your retina.
+An Optomap® using Optos® Daytona Plus literally gives us a 200° field of view of your retina.
 See Figure 1.
 This is massive compared to 45° using traditional retinal photography.
-Retinal photography is so old school.
-This technology has been around for decades, started with film then digital but the principles are the same.
-It is good but with limitations compared to current technology.
+Retinal photography is now considered old school.
+This technology has been around for decades, it started with film then digital photography but the principles are the same.
+It is definitely better than nothing but has limitations compared with current technology.

 Figure 1: Optomap vs traditional fundus imaging.